Firefighters respond to early morning apartment fire on Highland Road

 Firefighters were dispatched to an apartment complex within the 2100 block of Highland Road shortly after 6 a.m.

-Officials say no one was injured in the blaze.
+Officials say no one was injured in the blaze, which was caused by a piece of furniture that somehow caught on fire.

 More News